internetarchive/iaux/packages/analytics-element/README.md

-# TrackedElement LitElement decorator
+# TrackedElement mixin

 ## Usage

 Please see src/example-component.js for an example of attributes added to elements and event handlers.

-When extending `TrackedElement`, any element that you would like to track a click or submit event from needs both a corresponding event listener and a data attribute that corresponds to the type of event, whether click or submit.
+When adding the `TrackedElement` mixin, any element that you would like to track a click or submit event from needs both a corresponding event listener and a data attribute that corresponds to the type of event, whether click or submit.
 For click events, add the attribute `data-event-click-tracking`, and for submit